ita9naiwa/ita9naiwa.github.io/_posts/2022/2022-11-03-faster-contextual-bandit.md

 inv = np.linalg.inv(cov)
 ```
 > 4.78 ms ± 211 µs per loop (mean ± std. dev. of 7 runs, 1,000 loops each)

-about 10x gain in training one sample in 64 dim.
+The performance gain at the 64d is about 10x gain in training one sample in 64 dim.

 #### in 256 dim
 However, in very high dimension of 256, it shows both faster inference and training.

 ```python